Trunk of Emma LeDoux

 It took three more years, but Emma was paroled once again on March 30, 1925.
 Sometime around 1926 she married a Bay Area man by the name of Fred Crackbon — who apparently never read newspapers.
 He died of a stroke in August 1929.

 There followed a series of minor run-ins with the law and when it was discovered that she was running a bogus matrimonial service, with herself as the sole object of lonely men’s attention, her parole was revoked again and she headed back to San Quentin in April 1931.
 In November 1933 she was transferred to the new California State Prison for Women at Tehachapi.
 For two more years she submitted applications to the parole board, but gave up after both were denied.

 On July 7, 1941, Emma Cole Barrett Williams McVicar LeDoux Crackbon died of ovarian cancer at the age of 69, still a prisoner of the State of California.

 Some have said that she missed true notoriety by not becoming the first woman legally hanged by the State.
 Emma would probably have considered that a rather dubious distinction.
 Instead she may well have taken some small measure of pleasure in knowing that she had outlived all of the other principle players in her trial.

-This article originally appeared in ACROSS THE BAR, the bi-monthly publication of the San Joaquin County Bar Association, in 2007.
+This article, written by Tod Ruhstaller, originally appeared in ACROSS THE BAR, the bi-monthly publication of the San Joaquin County Bar Association, in 2007.